Is My Website Traffic Real or Bots? (2026 Data)

 Source: Clickport internal ClickHouse study, April 2026.
 30-day window.
 Each blocked request attributed to the first layer that caught it.
 No double-counting.

-Meaning: a GA4 user running the default bot filter sees only the green bar.
-Everything in red is counted as real human traffic in their dashboard.
+So a GA4 user on the default bot filter sees only the green bar.
+Everything in red gets logged as real human traffic in their dashboard.

-One thing Clickport can't do: magically see bots that arrive with no signal at all.
-If a bot runs a real browser from a residential IP with human-like timing and a clean fingerprint, nobody catches it.
-The structural win is on the signal stack, not on magic.
+Let me be clear about the limit.
+Clickport can't see a bot that arrives with no signal at all.
+A bot running a real browser from a residential IP, with human timing and a clean fingerprint, gets past everyone, us included.
+There's no magic here, only the signal stack.
 We run more layers than GA4 does, so we catch more of what GA4 misses.
-The bots past all four layers are still counted as humans everywhere, including here.
+The bots that beat all four layers still count as humans everywhere, on this dashboard too.

-If your Direct bucket is growing and you want to see what's actually in it, try Clickport free for 30 days.
+If your Direct bucket is growing and you want to see what's really inside it, do try Clickport free for 30 days.
 One script tag, no credit card.
-Read how the bot detection works under the hood if you want the technical details before signing up.
+And if you'd rather read how the detection works before you sign up, here's the bot detection under the hood.

 Frequently asked questions